rikkijprince/rikkijprince.github.io/publications/publications.md

   <b>If you are a student...</b>
   <p>
     <a href="/assets/pdf/study_guide_en.pdf" download>
-    Download my free book: "How to Overcome Any Obstacle to Studying"
+    Download "How to Overcome Any Obstacle to Studying"
     </a>
     Also available in
     <a href="/assets/pdf/study_guide_sp.pdf" download>Spanish</a>